- Fraud Protection

 - If you are using Windows as the operating system, ensure File & Print sharing is disabled.

-- Do not provide sensitive information via email as scam emails are usually disguised as a personal email from a friend.
+- Do not provide sensitive information via email as scam or phishing emails are usually disguised as a personal email from a friend.

-- Do not open attachments from unknown senders.
+- Do not open emails or attachments from senders you do not recognize.

 - Be careful in clicking links sent through emails.

-If you have provided sensitive information to a suspicious website or received an email pretending to be Citibank, please report it immediately to firstname.lastname@example.org or our 24-Hour CitiPhone at 995 9999995 9999.
+If you have provided sensitive information to a suspicious website or received an email pretending to be Citibank, please report it immediately to email@example.com and delete it immediately.

 Click on to expand and on to minimise the details.